-Sunshine, s’mores, beach days and lazy mornings.
+Sunshine, s’mores, beach days, and lazy mornings.
 That’s summer for the Schaffers, even with this global pandemic.
-While there aren’t quite as many activities to do this summer as in recent years, I’ve made it my mission to prep for summer safety.
-With the temperature on the rise and four littles who can’t wait to get out of the house, I’m ready to take on sunburns, bug bites and boo-boos like nobody’s business.
+While there aren’t quite as many activities to do this summer as pre-covid years, I’ve made it my mission to prep for summer safety.
+With the temperature on the rise and four littles who can’t wait to get out of the house, I’m ready to take on sunburns, bug bites, and boo-boos like nobody’s business.
 So this season, I’ve made it my mission to prep for summer safety.

 Year after year, we look forward to a new set of summer adventures.
-This summer we’re social distancing, but one thing remains.
 After San Diego’s June gloom, the sun is shining brighter than before, and with it, the need to be outdoors!
-This year, it’s more beach time, more backyard camping and more bike riding than ever before!
+This year, it’s more beach time, more backyard camping, and more bike riding than ever before!

 But the more active they become, the more prepared Mom has to be.
 Common kid ailments during these warm months can have us parents scrambling at the time of the incident.
 I’m happy to share the important summer safety tips that I’ve learned that every parent should know—and preferably before your summer activities begin.

 Excessive exposure to the sun’s UV rays increases your risk of developing skin cancer, regardless of age, gender, or race.
 Approximately one in five Americans will develop skin cancer in their lifetime.

 My kids all started swimming around three years old and were water babies right from the start.
-When at the pool or on the beach, they’ve been known to stay in the water for hours.
-And even without swimming this summer, they want to stay outside in the sun as long as they can.
+When in the pool or on the beach, they’ve been known to stay in the water for hours.
+And they always want to stay outside in the sun as long as they can.
 That’s why it’s so important as a parent to understand the difference between UVA (ultraviolet A) and UVB (ultraviolet B), and why broad-spectrum sunscreen is important.

 In our lifetime, most of us are exposed to large amounts of UVA.
 It has been known to play a major part in aging and wrinkling skin.
 UVA also contributes to the development of skin cancers.
 UVA rays are most prevalent during daytime hours.